 Plastics that have been collected for, and are suitable for, recycling cannot be accepted by Wheelabrator Harewood under the standard conditions of an environmental permit.

 Wheelabrator supports the transition towards a circular economy.
 We also acknowledge that within a circular economy there will be materials that have reached the 'end of life' point and are only suitable for energy recovery.

 When considering developing the Harewood facility, we looked at the amount of waste being produced that is currently either being sent to landfill or exported overseas.
 We also looked at Government targets for recycling and our need to embrace a circular economy, to ascertain how much the available fuel would be reduced if we are to successfully reach these targets.

 Even in the event that these Government resource and waste management aspirations are met, there remains a substantial amount of residual waste from the region that would either be sent to landfill or exported overseas.

 The remaining waste is estimated to be circa 900,000 tonnes each year.
 This is significantly more waste than would be required by Wheelabrator Harewood and therefore represents a clear need in the region for the facility we’re proposing.

 The facility will use water in the process, however we operate a closed system and do not discharge process water from site – we reuse water by condensing the steam back into process water, and by collecting rainwater on site for use in the facility.
 An estimate of our water usage is still to be determined through detailed design and will be reported in the Environmental Statement.

 We expect to connect to the water main.
-This will be determined through consultation with the Water Authority during the Environmental Impact Process.
+This will be determined through consultation with the Water Authority during the Environmental Impact Assessment process.
 In addition, we will also harvest rainwater for use within the process.